NicoAtencio/proyecto-coder-javascript/readme.md

 ## Authors

-- Hector Nicolas Atencio (alumno Coderhouse)
+- Héctor Nicolás Atencio (alumno Coderhouse)

 ## USed By